 We show that conducting a cluster randomized controlled trial comparing ATLS® with PTC and standard care is feasible in this setting.
 Missing data were low for key variables, including the primary outcome and many secondary outcomes.
 Some variables had very high missing data rates and may not be feasible to include in a full-scale trial.

 We found that the ATLS® arm had lower 30-day mortality compared to the PTC and standard care arms.
 We also found that the PTC arm had lower mortality than the standard care arm.
-These findings indicate a large potential effect of training physicians in trauma life support, but it is important to note that this pilot study was not powered to detect any differences in outcomes.
+These findings suggest a potential effect of training physicians in trauma life support, but it is important to note that this pilot study was not powered to detect any differences in outcomes.
 The arms differed considerably in sample size, with the ATLS® arm having the smallest sample size.
 This difference resulted from the randomisation process with a small number of heterogeneous clusters.

 The primary patient participant outcome, all-cause 30-day mortality, was missing in 14% of patients.
 This may appear high, especially compared to for example the CRASH-2 and REACT-2 trials, which report missing primary outcome in less than 0.01% of patients15,16.
 Like many other trauma trials, both CRASH-2 and REACT-2 used in-hospital mortality as their primary outcome measure, whereas we attempted to follow up patients after discharge.
 Our missing data rate for in-hospital mortality was only 1%, comparable to previous trials.

 During the course of this pilot we deviated from the protocol in multiple ways, and provide a detailed list as Supplementary material.
-Some key limitations of this pilot and therefore lessons to be learned and factored into the design of the full-scale trial include the lower than expected enrolment rates of some centres, centre specific management routines, and difficulties in collecting data on complications and cause of death.
-We minimised the impact of the lower than expected enrolment rates by including a seventh centre, but on-site observations of patient volumes are likely to be needed for the full-scale trial.
+Some key limitations of this pilot and therefore lessons to be learned and factored into the design of the full-scale trial include: the lower than expected enrolment rates of some centres; centre-specific management routines; and difficulties in collecting data on complications and cause of death.
+We minimised the impact of the lower-than-expected enrolment rates by including a seventh centre, but on-site observations of patient volumes are likely to be needed for the full-scale trial.
 We decided to be pragmatic in selecting which residents to train and how to structure the data collection depending on how and by whom patients were initially managed, but this flexibility will need to be built into the full-scale trial protocol.
 Finally, we found that data on complications and cause of death were hard to identify and therefore the full-scale trial will need to include longer training of project officers.

 Previous studies on the effect of in-hospital trauma life support training on patient outcomes are observational or quasi-experimental without a control group, with heterogeneous results17–21.
 Studies from Trinidad and Tobago, El Salvador, Rwanda, and Cambodia found no significant effect on patient mortality after implementing in-hospital trauma life support training17–20, whereas one study from China that included 820 patients found a significant reduction in mortality, from 20 to 15%, after implementing ATLS®21.

-Several controlled trials, including at least two randomized controlled trials22,23, show that ATLS® is associated with improved provider skills3.
+Several controlled trials, including at least two randomised controlled trials22,23, show that ATLS® is associated with improved provider skills3.
 Observational evidence indicates that PTC also leads to improved provider skills5.
-The missing link is then how, and if, these improved skills translate into improved patient outcomes.
+The missing link then is how, and if, these improved skills translate into improved patient outcomes.
 As trauma care providers we assume, and probably rightly so, that we deliver better care if we train.
 The question is then how we should train, especially considering the costs associated with some of the programs offered.